The blind auditions are well and truly underway in the latest season of The Voice Australia.

 Karise's debut single went straight into the charts and on 25 June 2012, four of her singles were in the top five.
 Her debut album My Journey went straight in at number one on the ARIA Albums Chart, where it remained for six weeks.

-She has continued to release music and toured Australia with her live music this year.
+She has continued to release music and toured Australia with her live music in 2021.
+Her new EP Into the Black comes out Friday 13 May 2022.

 Harrison Craig, 2013